 Research and/or Creative Works

-Our models systems to explore these mechanistic questions are sea urchins, copepods, and horned beetles.
-Sea urchins allow the investigation of fundamental physiological phenotypes that are particularly important in the context of climate change; copepods are fundamental to the function of ocean ecosystems and are easy to maintain in the lab across many generations; and horned beetles, the most speciose animal group on the planet, exhibit novel and elaborate morphological phenotypes amenable to developmental and gene function analyses.
+We focus on marine invertebrates because of their diversity, the threats they face, and their ease of culture in the lab.
+Our models systems are sea urchins, copepods, and sea stars.
+Sea urchins allow the investigation of fundamental physiological phenotypes that are particularly important in the context of climate change; copepods are fundamental to the function of ocean ecosystems and are easy to maintain in the lab across many generations; sea stars, the keystone species from which the concept was defined, have recently experienced the largest marine epidemic in history and the cause is as of yet unknown.

 Areas of Expertise and/or Research